fensteremil/odin-calculator/v1/README.md

 3. "operate" function that takes an operator and two numbers
 4. Basic HTML calculator with buttons for each digit, functions and "equals"
 5. Store Display Value

-## Credits
-Visuals based on "Calculator by Lucia Scott on [Dribbble](https://dribbble.com/shots/14709020-Calculator)